EDUCBA Logo

 12. Deployment Diagram

 Next, Deployment diagrams are generally used in visualizing the relationship between the software and the hardware.
-If we talk more specifically, then with help of deployment diagrams we can also construct a physical model of how artifacts are deployed on nodes which are hardware components.
+If we talk more precisely, then with the help of deployment diagrams, we can also construct a physical model of how artifacts are deployed on hardware components nodes.

-If we talk about a typical simplified deployment diagram in a web application, it would include:
+If we talk about a typical simplified deployment diagram in a web application, it would include the following:

 • Artifacts, that is, application client and database schema